COVID’s Impact on Language Learning

 At the same time, it is interesting to see the reported rises in DuoLingo language learning.
 In a time where driving and social events have been minimized, free time―for some―has been maximized.
 And, foreign language learning, among yoga on Zoom and breadmaking reigns as some of the top pursued hobbies.

-Perhaps what is most fascinating about language learning at this time is that not only are we more physically distant from each other, but also the fact that foreign language is often something obligatory in high school.
+Foreign language is often a obligatory course in high school.
 It is a course with true value to complement a variety of professional careers, yet it is usually a “to-do” item on the list of differentiators for university acceptance.
 It is also something like math in that it is often perceived to be of little value, as it seems to be abstractions that are taught isolated from the “real world.”

 But it doesn’t have to be that way; any subject, in theory, can be tailored to a student’s interest and motivations.
 World language learning is a quintessential example of this idea, and it shares another parallel with math: it may be intimidating, but it can be “broken down” to build a strong foundation.
 Moreover, its mastery―like anything requiring sincere effort―is worth pursuing for reasons well beyond university foreign language requirements.

-It’s no secret that learning a language can be a quest of memorization and “word math” as a former student of mine described.
-However, it is probably less considered that learning a language can keep our brains sharp, enhance decision-making skills, bolster our attention-span and improve our understanding of our native language according to the American Council on the Teaching of Foreign Languages.
+It’s no secret that learning a language can be a quest of memorization and feel like “word math.”
+According to the American Council on the Teaching of Foreign Languages, learning a language can keep our brains sharp, enhance decision-making skills, bolster our attention-span and improve our understanding of our native language.
 These cognitive benefits can translate to success in other areas, such as standardized testing, reading comprehension and higher academic achievement in university, the ACFL posits.

 As compelling as the cerebral benefits are, language learning renders other “real world” benefits.
 Knowing a second language can build self-confidence, widen your social network, enhance traveling, foster creativity, and keep you informed in an increasingly global society.
 It can also develop cultural humility, which can enhance empathy and promote tolerance.
 Moreover, it is a skill that can complement and advance a variety of careers.